wenckerm1lder/Rgstry-roof/README.md

 cincanregistry list versions
 ```

 tool will fetch version information from configured upstreams.
-By default it lists only locally available tools, and compares their versions into remote versions, and further remote versions into upstream versions.
+By default, it lists only locally available tools, and compares their versions into remote versions, and further remote versions into upstream versions.

-**With help of this, we should be always acknowledged whether our tool is *really* up-to-date or not!**
+**This helps us to acknowledge whether our tool is *really* up-to-date or not.**

 Current implementation lists those tools as red `#AA0000`, where is immediate update available on remote. (local version differs from remote)

-If local and remote are equal, but possible upstream of the tool has update, those are listed as grey `#808080`.
+If local and remote are equal, but possible upstream of the tool has an update, those are listed as grey `#808080`.

 ![Version listing example](https://gitlab.com/CinCan/cincan-registry/-/raw/master/img/version_list.png)